karthikrajpkgithub/Advanced-R-Tutorial/README.md

 ```
 y = ax + b
 ```
+> y is a response variable.
+> x is a predictor variable.
+> a and b are constants that are called the coefficients.
 ### Let's gather values of height and weight & create vectors x & y.
 ```
 > x <- c(141, 134, 178, 156, 108, 116, 119, 143, 162, 130)